Laverna/laverna/README.md

 ```

 #### 3. Open index.html in a browser
-Open in your favourite browser index.html file which is located inside *laverna* directory.
+Open in your favorite browser index.html file which is located inside *laverna* directory.

 ## Installation from source